arduino/docs-content/content/hardware/03.nano/boards/nano-r4/datasheet/datasheet.md

 The I2C Qwiic connector SM04B-SRSS-TB(LF)(SN) is connected to a secondary I2C bus on the board.
 This connector is powered via 3.3 V following the Qwiic standard system and makes the Nano R4 compatible with the Arduino Modulino nodes.

+The Qwiic connector logic level is fixed to 3.3 V, and it is translated to 5 V to communicate with the RA4M1 microcontroller as illustrated in the figure below:

 ![Arduino Nano R4 Qwiic Connector](assets/Nano_R4-Qwiic-connector.png)

 The standard I2C is accessible through the Nano breakout pins A4 for SDA and A5 for SCL as its predecessors.